sumansauravmay/chatbo_ai/README.md

-# DriftMart
+# Chatbot AI

 ## Description

-Welcome to the E-commerce Website Frontend repository.
-This project is a fully responsive e-commerce website built using React.
-It provides a seamless shopping experience with a modern and intuitive user interface.
+Welcome to the chatbot Website.
+This project is a fully responsive chatbot website built using React.
+We can create Avatar AI and a chatbot AI with a natural UI where interaction happens through voice.

 <hr/>